Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Band size is not just a calculation based on guest count.

-A live band for 80 guests can feel very different in a small room than the same lineup in a large hall.
-Likewise, a larger band at a gala can still perform with controlled volume and elegance if the technical setup, schedule and room are planned properly.
+A live band for 80 guests feels very different in a small room than in a large hall.
+Equally, a larger band at a gala can still play with controlled volume and elegance – if technical setup, schedule and room are planned properly.

-The decisive questions are: should the music simply accompany the event or visibly shape it?
+The decisive questions: should the music stay in the background or visibly shape the event?
 Is there a stage?
 Will people dance?
-Are there dinner, reception, programme items, first dance, awards or a party phase?
-And what impact should the event have in the end?
+Will there be a reception, dinner, speeches and presentations, a first dance, awards or a party phase?
+And what impression should the evening leave?

 This is why The Jetset Society works with flexible live lineups.
 For some occasions, a compact setup is enough.
-For others, a larger premium live band is the stronger decision.
+For others, a larger live band is the stronger choice.

 Which lineup creates which effect?